garystafford/genai_fiction_summary/README.md

-# Mastering Long Document Insights
+# Mastering Long Document Insights: Advanced Summarization with Amazon Bedrock and Anthropic Claude 2 Foundation Model

-Advanced Summarization with Amazon Bedrock and Anthropic Claude 2 Foundation Model.
 Unleash the Power of Generative AI for Comprehensive Document Analysis and Summarization.

 ## Commands